grannycart/by-sound-alone/content/preview.md

 [WARNING: This preview (and the book) contains strong language and may not be suitable for all audiences.]

 _Readers keep telling me this book is very "cinematic."
-Hardly surprising since the vast majority of my storytelling training came from watching movies.
-I choose to take it as a compliment, and I decided to take another page from the movies and put in a short "preview" here to make it easier to decide if you want to read this book or not._
+Hardly surprising since the vast majority of my storytelling training, for better or worse, comes from a lifetime of watching movies.
+I choose to take this note as a compliment.
+And I decided to take another page from the movies and put together this short "preview" to make it easier to decide if you want to read this book or not._

 -------------------------------------------------